 Cambridge’s Computer Science course is challenging, exciting, inspiring and highly marketable.
 The course attracts the best students from the UK and beyond.
 It provides a broad and deep education into all aspects of computer science and is taught by some of the world’s experts in the field.
 The Computer Science course provides a mixture of theory and practical aspects of the subject, with the aim of giving graduates an understanding of principles that will outlast today’s technology.
 The subject, after 50 years of rapid advance, remains interdisciplinary, with links to linguistics and psychology as well as the more obvious mathematics and engineering.
-The course moves quickly from the fundamentals of the subject in first year, through the core material in second year, to advanced topics in the third year, some of which are only covered in Master’s degrees elsewhere.
+The course moves quickly from the fundamentals of the subject in the first year, through the core material in the second year, to advanced topics in the third year, some of which are only covered in Master’s degrees elsewhere.

 Why choose Newnham for Computer Science?